ricardo-pc/Personal-Expenses-Cube/README.md

 # Personal Expenses Cube
-Collection of Python scripts to transform and consolidate my personal expense date from various debit and credit accounts, harmonizing the data into a unified data cube for analysis and wealth management.
+A collection of Python scripts to transform and consolidate my personal expense data from various debit and credit accounts, harmonizing the information into a unified data cube for analysis and wealth management.

 ## Table of Contents